 Sometimes, I feel so lucky to live life and do the work I do.

 I live in Ohio with my beautiful wife Jen and two awesome kids Ruby and Indigo.
-Jen is a public school art teacher, so we have steady income and health insurance.
-We can afford our food, housing and healthcare, and I am grateful for what we have.
+Jen is a public school art teacher, so we have a steady income and health insurance.
+We can afford our food, housing, and healthcare, and I am grateful for what we have.

 As a working artist, I get to stay connected with what is important to me, I meet lots of people and get to work on very cool projects.
-I teach clay classes and manage an amazing studio space downtown near the river.
+I teach clay classes and for years I managed the amazing studio space at the Columbus Cultural Arts Center, downtown near the river.
 I get to make my own schedule and can take time to go for a walk in the middle of the day if I want to.

 Thank you for taking the time to check out my artwork, I hope it has brightened your day a little.